mauroBus/charty/README.md

 ### API

-+ ChartsApi : defines a way to get charts and append them to an html element.
++ Charty : defines a way to get charts and append them to an html element.
 Using configuration options, a root must be defined, and a chart will be returned in order to set the data and draw.

 ### Considerations defining a chart